 A. Unfortunately, the government doesn’t bat an eyelid if a student doesn’t love a compulsory GCSE subject, but they're necessary and well worth nailing to better job prospects and A-Level choices.

 Students also have to take these foundation GCSE subjects:

 A. Schools must also offer at least one subject from each of these areas, giving students scope to explore many subjects they may not have touched upon in the past:

 This is a pretty vague question, but one we hear students ask a lot.
 There are no subjects you could take that would be a sure-fire way into your dream job.

 If you have a career path in mind, think logically which subjects are most relevant, and choose based on how well you think you’ll be able to execute them.
-Ultimately, all the subject choices offered by schools will help you in some way to get a job.
+Ultimately, most of the subject choices offered by schools will help you in some way.

 Friends can sometimes help make learning that little bit more digestible, and we all know the benefits of bouncing revision ideas from your classmates when it comes to it.
 However, we’re sure your friends will still be there once you’re out of class.